Who is Reba Bock?

 How to Apply

 Applicants are asked to create and attach a proposal for a project that will assist a community partner and/or members of the community.
 They must ask a faculty member to act as a mentor to guide them in their project.
-After the award is accepted, the first (fall) semester will primarily consist of the planning phase of the project and the second (spring) semester will focus on the implementation phase.
-To be eligible for this award, students are required to be enrolled as a student for both the fall and spring semesters.
-Toward the end of the spring semester, award recipients will be asked to present their project to campus and community audiences.
+After the award is accepted, the first semester will primarily consist of the planning phase of the project and the second semester will focus on the implementation phase.
+To be eligible for this award, students are required to be enrolled as a student for two back-to-back semesters.
+Toward the end of the final semester, award recipients will be asked to present their project to campus and community audiences and will be asked to create a short video about their project.
 The Center for Community Engagement staff are available to assist students, faculty mentors, and the community partner organization throughout the project.
 The deadline to apply is February 15th.

 Reba Bock Fellow 2015-2016